Vietnam is a massive country.

 One of the things I struggle with when going shopping is finding something I like.
 I usually have a clear picture in my mind of what I want and won’t settle for anything else.

 So I used my time in Hoi An to get a dress, and a skirt made that I’ve had my eye on for ages, but could never find the right colour or size.

-If you’re thinking about doing the same with your 2-week Vietnam backpacking itinerary, I highly recommend my tailor.
+If you’re thinking about doing while travelling in Vietnam, I highly recommend my tailor.
 She had a turn around of one day which is insane, and her prices are reasonable.

 You can contact her at firstname.lastname@example.org or visit her store at 317 Nguyen Duy Hieu, Hoi An

 Explore Old Town and See The Famous Japanese Bridge

 Beat the city’s hectic traffic by waking up just before sunrise and walking to Old Town.

 You’ll get to watch Hoi An come alive and the early morning sun lights up the city’s yellow buildings.